Alliance of Young Nurse Leaders and Advocates: AYNLA and the 2010 International Year of the Nurse

 Another global calling that AYNLA was called to participate is the celebration of the 2010 International Year of the Nurse (IYN) – an international celebration of the centennial year of the Founder of Modern Nursing, the late Florence Nightingale, and the global nurses serving the world.
 The IYN is spearheaded by the Nightingale Initiative for Global Health (NIGH) and Sigma Theta Tau International (STTI), the international honorary society of nurses.
 IYN also advocates and pushes the UN MDGs in the global arena.
 AYNLA is fortunate to be recognized as a partner organization for the Philippines to hold this activity.

-The Road Less Traveled
+The road less traveled

 Currently, AYNLA traverses the painstaking road as it expands its borders in the national and international nursing arena and encouraging more new generation nurses to be active in the profession, its causes and to further develop more nurse leaders today.